Unkindnesses/raven/README.md

 julia --project
 ```

 On Linux, download the Julia binaries and add `julia` to the path, then use `brew` to get the rest.
 On Windows, get WSL and then GOTO Linux.
+(You can alternatively `npm i -g wabt binaryen` once you have node, on any platform.)

 `test.rv`: